-- Skills-based Board of Directors appointed by (benefiting municipalities?) through established process - Governing authority over water system - Authority to: - Obtain approvals - Contracting for services - Entering into agreements with individuals, corporations and other governments - o Operating bank accounts and other transactions - Approving the annual operating budget and capital budget - o Setting the rate for water charged to benefiting municipalities for each Service Area
+- Skills-based Board of Directors appointed by (benefiting municipalities?) through established process - Governing authority over water system - Authority to: - Obtain approvals - Contracting for services - o Entering into agreements with individuals, corporations and other governments - Operating bank accounts and other transactions - o Approving the annual operating budget and capital budget - o Setting the rate for water charged to benefiting municipalities for each Service Area

-A Corporation under the OBCA or CA
+• A Corporation under the OBCA or CA

 - Staff of one of the Municipal Services Corporation, contracted to provide service to the other Municipal Services Corporation

 - Maintain accounts, budgets, etc.

 - Keeping books, records and accounts

 - o Liaison with MECP on matters of compliance

-- Liaison with Operating Authority (currently the Ontario Clean Water Agency)
+- o Liaison with Operating Authority (currently the Ontario Clean Water Agency)

-- Negotiating agreements, subject to the approval of the Board 0
+- Negotiating agreements, subject to the approval of the Board

-- Preparing capital and operating budgets
+- o Preparing capital and operating budgets

-- Preparing rates for each Service Area
+- o Preparing rates for each Service Area

-- Billing and receiving payments 0
+- Billing and receiving payments

 - Making payments

-- Raising capital financing 0
+- o Raising capital financing

-- Preparing and keeping minutes of Board meetings 0
+- Preparing and keeping minutes of Board meetings

 - Holding reserve funds

-- Operating bank accounts 0
+- Operating bank accounts

 - Making day-to-day operation and maintenance decisions

-- Other such functions as determine and approved by the Board
+- o Other such functions as determine and approved by the Board